Part 1, Part 2

 Whatever it is that brought you here, you'll find new ways of looking at the situation and specific strategies to help you feel better.
 Stick with me, I'm going to help you cope with that rejection.

-You may want to come back to this page for any of the following reasons for being so painfully shunned:
+Follow any of the links to my other pages, but do come back here for any of the following reasons for being so painfully shunned:

 ... and so on.

 That rejection could have come completely out of the blue or you were prepared for it.

 Perhaps you have known for some time that your relationship hasn't been right.
 Deep down you may have been expecting a major fall-out.

 Perhaps you’ve been puzzled by the way your partner has changed.
 Maybe you thought that he or she was just having a bit of a rough time, or perhaps you suspected an affair.

 I cannot explain it any better than Prof Helen Fisher in this TED talk: